DAGWorks-Inc/hamilton/docs/concepts/node.rst

      - Implementation of the node

-Since functions almost always map 1-to-1 to nodes, the two terms are used interchangeably.
+Since functions almost always map to nodes 1-to-1, the two terms are often used interchangeably.
 However, there are exceptions that we'll discuss later in this guide.

 Dataflow
 --------

 From a collection of nodes, Hamilton automatically assembles the dataflow.
 For each node, it creates edges between itself and its dependencies, resulting in a `dataflow <https://en.wikipedia.org/wiki/Dataflow_programming>`_ (or a `graph <https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)>`_ in more mathematical terms).

-From the user perspective, you just have to give Hamilton a Python module containing your functions for it to generate your dataflow!
+From the user perspective, you give Hamilton a Python module containing your functions and it will generate your dataflow!
 This is a key difference with popular orchestration / pipeline / workflow frameworks (Airflow, Kedro, Prefect, VertexAI, SageMaker, etc.)

 How other frameworks build graphs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-In most frameworks, you first define steps / tasks / components.
+In most frameworks, you first define nodes / steps / tasks / components.
 Then, you need to create your dataflow by explicitly specifying the relationship between each node.

 Readability
 ^^^^^^^^^^^
 In that case, the code for ``step A`` doesn't tell you how it relates ``step B`` or the broader dataflow.
 Hamilton solves this problem by tying functions, nodes, and dataflow definitions in a single place.
-The ratio of reading to writing code can be as high as `10:1 <https://www.goodreads.com/quotes/835238-indeed-the-ratio-of-time-spent-reading-versus-writing-is>`_, especially for complex dataflows, so optimizing for readability is very high-value.
+The ratio of reading to writing code can be as high as `10:1 <https://www.goodreads.com/quotes/835238-indeed-the-ratio-of-time-spent-reading-versus-writing-is>`_, especially for complex dataflows, so optimizing for readability is high-value.

 Maintainability
 ^^^^^^^^^^^^^^^
 Typically, editing a dataflow (new feature, debugging, etc.) alters both what a **node** does and how the **dataflow** is structured.
 Consequently, changes to ``step A`` require you to manually ensure consistent edits to the definition of dataflows, which is likely in another file.
-In enterprise settings, it can become difficult to discover and track every location ``step A`` is used (potentially 10s or 100s of pipelines), increasing the likelihood of breaking changes.
-Hamilton avoids entirely this problem because changes to the node definitions, and thus the dataflow, will propagate to all places this code is used.
+In enterprise settings, it can become difficult to discover and track every location where ``step A`` is used (potentially 10s or 100s of pipelines), increasing the likelihood of breaking changes.
+Hamilton avoids this problem entirely because changes to the node definitions, and thus the dataflow, will propagate to all places the code is used.
 This greatly improves maintainability and development speed by facilitating code changes.

 Recap
 --------